3D Printing and Kink

 What about toys that aren’t insertables like wacky things, or pinchy things, or spikey things?

 Go for it.
 It is plastic.
 Treat it like you would other plastic toys.
-If you bleed on it, make sure to clean it thoroughly and keep in mind that your fluids and whatever fluid you use to clean the toy could end up inside it with no way for you to get it out.
+If you bleed on it, make sure to clean it thoroughly.
+Anywhere your fluids can get, water and soap can also get.
 Most FDM prints are semi-hollow inside.
 They use what is called infill to create a grid (or other shape) inside the print to give it strength and structure, but it is essentially filled with thin plastic scaffolding that just creates a bunch of cavities and holes inside the print.
+A good print will be water tight, but this will depend on the skill of the maker.

 *Note- Filament for 3D printers is entirely unregulated.
 There is no one overseeing what additives are put into filaments either to obtain colors or sheens or just to add fluffer material.
 Many filaments are made overseas, some from reliable and upstanding companies, and some from more shady origins.